MewPurPur/GodSVG/README.md

 Link to the web build: https://mewpurpur.github.io/GodSVG/web-build (Currently experimental)

+To run the latest unreleased version, you must download Godot, which you can do at https://godotengine.org (v4.2 minimum).
+After getting the repository files on your machine, you must open Godot, click the "Import" button, and import the `project.godot` folder.
+Then it should run.
+If it doesn't, you did something wrong.
+If there are a lot of errors which some people have reported, it's a Godot bug, so try closing and opening the project a few times, changing small things on the code that errors out, etc. until the errors hopefully clear.

 ## How to use it

 Documentation for GodSVG is likely eventually going to be built-in.
 In the meantime, the basics of using it will be outlined here.
 This documentation is for the current master, which is a little ahead of the alpha 2 release.